0l1ve1r4/ByteOS/CONTRIBUTING.md

-# Contributing to basicOS
+# Contributing to ByteOS

-Thank you for considering contributing to basicOS!
+Thank you for considering contributing to ByteOS!
 Your help is greatly appreciated.
 This document provides guidelines for contributing to the project.

 ## Table of Contents